TLT's Artistic Director

 Art's recent directing credits include musicals (Share and Share Alike (2007), Seussical.
 The Musical (2009), Gypsy (2011), Godspell (2014), Spring Awakening (2019), contemporary Canadian drama Couldn’t We Be (2008), The…Musician: An Etude (2012 and 2014) and devised performances (In Sundry Languages, 2015).
 Even though he would never admit it, he actually quite enjoys being a performer too.
 He spent 2010 and 2011 being part of a marginally insane collective The DitchWitch Brigade and ended up performing the male lead in the second and third reincarnations on the multimedia hilarity called in 2010 – Miss Toronto Gets a Life in Parkdale and in 2011 – Miss Toronto Acts Back directed by Antje Budde and produced by a leader of Canada's indie theatre - Pandemic Theatre.

 In 2012, he started another independent theatre company, The Toronto Laboratory Theatre, as if Toronto didn’t have enough independent theatre companies already.
 In 2013, drawing from his vast acting and teaching experience Art created a unique course - Embodied English – now a sought-after pronunciation and communication course for advanced learners of English living, studying or working in Canada.
 Art's most recent creation VIVISECTION (in collaboration with Marina Black, Paul J. Stoesser and Dmitry Zhukovsky) was featured at Toronto's Nuit Blanche 2015.
 He has also directed opera (The Diary of One Who Disappeared by Leoš Janáček).
 His most recent work, a devised collaborative multilingual production "In Sundry Languages" was presented at Toronto Fringe (2017) and Caminos (2017) and called by NOW 'a compelling critique of Canadian inclusiveness'.
 The script of "In Sundry Languages" was published by Playwrights Canada in 2019.
+His newest play Bros/Les boys is currently being translated into French.

 Art's interests in linguistics, education and theatre began to converge when he was completing his MA at the Ontario Institute for Studies in Education (Supervisor: Prof. Julie Kerekes).
 His PhD research, which he completed at the Centre for Drama, Theatre and Performance Studies (Supervisor: Prof. Kathleen Gallagher) focuses on multilingual theatre and multilingual actors.
 Using practice-based research as his primary research method and phenomenology his theoretical framework, his research attempts to understand the process multilingual actors go through when performing in different tongues and how an multilingual audience responds to multilingual performers and performances.